-The Court must make written findings and a written determination as to whether ODHS provided active efforts to prevent or eliminate the need for removal and to reunify the family, including a brief description of those efforts.
+The court must make written findings and a written determination as to whether ODHS provided active efforts to prevent or eliminate the need for removal and to reunify the family, including a brief description of those efforts.

-The Court must determine whether ODHS has made active efforts to prevent or eliminate the removal of the child from the home and to make it possible for the child to safely return home.

-- The Court must rule that ODHS made active efforts if it finds the first contact with the family occurred during an emergency in which the child could not remain at home without being "in jeopardy" even with services provided. - The Court may rule that ODHS did not make active efforts to prevent removal but continue that removal if it finds that prevention or reunification efforts could not permit the child to remain at home without being in jeopardy. - A Court in an ICWA/ORICWA case cannot relieve ODHS from making reunification efforts in an aggravated circumstances case under ORS 419B.340(5).
+- The court must determine whether ODHS has made active efforts to prevent or eliminate the removal of the child from the home and to make it possible for the child to safely return home. - The court must rule that ODHS made active efforts if it finds the first contact with the family occurred during an emergency in which the child could not remain at home without being "in jeopardy" even with services provided. - The court may rule that ODHS did not make active efforts to prevent removal but continue that removal if it finds that prevention or reunification efforts could not permit the child to remain at home without being in jeopardy. - A court in an ICWA/ORICWA case cannot relieve ODHS from making reunification efforts in an aggravated circumstances case under ORS 419B.340(5).

-ORICWA Oregon Laws 2020. ch.
-14 §§ 18 & 33 (1)-(4) (ORS 419B.340 (1)-(4)).
+Oregon Laws 2021, ch 398, §20; Or Laws 2020, ch 14, §33(1)-(4).
 For more information, review the Chapter 3 section on Active Efforts.

-The Court may place the child in the legal custody of ODHS for care, placement, and supervision.
-When doing so, the Court must review the child's placement for compliance with ORICWA placement preferences and make any necessary orders to correct deficiencies.

-The Court must determine whether ODHS has or will place the child in a home that:
+The court may place the child in the legal custody of ODHS for care, placement, and supervision.
+When doing so, the court must review the child's placement for compliance with ORICWA placement preferences and make any necessary orders to correct deficiencies.
+The court must determine whether ODHS has or will place the child in a home that: